BashPrince/GSoC-2019-Final-Report/README.md

 ### Conclusion
 I enjoyed working on GSoC a lot and would recommend the experience to anyone studying computer science or a related field.
 I will definitely continue being a part of the appleseed community, improving my project and helping to make Appleseed an even greater Open Source project.
-Many thanks to François Beaune and Esteban Tovagliari my mentors and also to Thomas Müller for assisting me throughout the project.
+Many thanks to François Beaune and Esteban Tovagliari my mentors.
+A huge thank you to Thomas Müller, author of the path guiding algorithm, for assisting me throughout the project.
 Many thanks also to Sebastian Herholz who supplied me with additional ideas for further improvements that I will hopefully be able to include in the near future.